 - Caesarean section; NICE Clinical Guideline (November 2011)

-- Fairley L, Dundas R, Leyland AH; The influence of both individual and area based socioeconomic status on temporal BMC Public Health.
+- Fairley L, Dundas R, Leyland AH; The influence of both individual and area based socioeconomic status on temporal trends in Caesarean sections in Scotland 1980-2000.
+BMC Public Health.
 2011 May 18;11:330.

 - Saving Mothers' Lives.
 Reviewing maternal deaths to make motherhood safer: 2006-2008; Centre for Maternal and Child Enquiries (CMACE), BJOG, Mar 2011